ran-codes/obsidian-integrated-terminal/README.md

 - Open a terminal panel inside Obsidian
 - Multiple terminal tabs with rename support
 - Theming that adapts to your Obsidian appearance
+- `.claude` dotfolder sidebar — browse and edit files from the `.claude` folder that Obsidian's native explorer hides, with auto-refresh on changes

 ## Installation